stijlist/stijlist.github.io/README.md

 * We should probably separate the input and output files (currently all in `files/*`) to different directories so the inputs don't end up in the binary.
 * Want to run certbot or other ACME infra somehow, maybe as a part of the same binary to keep deployment simple.
+* Would be nice to run jart's pledge port to privilege restrict the server binary.
 * Maybe we could do blue/green deploys to eliminate unnecessary downtime while scp is running (lol).